圓祥生技logo

 Complement activation-related chronic inflammatory responses are a key mechanism in the early pathogenesis of AMD.
 They play a central role in regulating the high expression of VEGF in retinal pigment epithelial cells (RPE), promoting epithelial-mesenchymal transition in RPE, and triggering photoreceptor cell death.
 The development of complement antagonists has become a focal point in the international field of drug development.

 IBI302, which targets both VEGF and complement activation, is a fully human recombinant protein developed in the early stages by APBio.
 It has been exclusively licensed to Innovent Biologics INC for further development at the preclinical stage.
 IBI302 is currently the only clinical trial drug that simultaneously addresses VEGF inhibition and complement activation.
-It is expected to provide superior therapeutic efficacy, making it an innovative First-in-Class drug
+It is expected to provide superior therapeutic efficacy, making it an innovative First-in-Class drug.

 Market

-Development Stage
+Development Progress

 • Candidate